-Here I’ll share why living off covered calls alone can be challenging, and some solutions if you’re considering this little known but sensible income stream.
+Here I’ll share why living off covered calls alone can be challenging, and some solutions if you’re considering this often overlooked but sensible income stream.

 Is Living Off Covered Calls Possible?

-There are seven main factors in determining if living off covered calls is an option for you.
+There are seven main factors in determining if living off covered calls might be a good option for you.
 (I couldn’t resist the pun.)
 I’ll write about each of these factors in more detail below.
-Several of these factors are rarely mentioned by most covered call gurus, yet they are crucial to keeping your income streams flowing smoothly.
+Several of these factors are rarely mentioned by covered call promoters, yet they are crucial to keeping your covered call income flowing smoothly.

 1. The amount of capital allocated to covered call writing